 The final big leg was getting the introduction, annotations and legends in there nicely.
 Jeroen came with a wonderful example on how to place the title and introduction together that I then reproduced.
 And the final tweaks always take more time than you think.
 Maybe it was also due to simultaneously watching the Olympics during about 90% of the time that I was coding that made that last part take a bit longer, haha.

 After the Olympics were done I added one more thing to the data & visual that I had in mind from the start.
 Some sport disciplines have Olympic records, such as athletics and swimming.
-As an extra level of detail, I placed a white dot on the events in which the gold medalist reached a currently standing Olympic record.
+As an extra level of detail, I placed a white dot on the events in which the gold medalist reached a currently standing Olympic or World record.

 Below you can see the visual part of the end result.
 You can hover over each medal to see who or which team won it and you can also hover over the time-line in the bottom section of each circle to highlight only that particular edition.
 The full interactive version can be found here.
 It's definitely not a "understood within 5 seconds" chart.
 You need to get the visual encoding first, but when you do (which I feel isn't too hard) there's a lot of interesting information to find.
 Just the way I like my visualization to be; a little bit of effort to gain a lot.